The Lord Jesus calls His followers the “Light of the world” (Matthew 5:14).

 Three Elements of a Lighthouse:

 CARE– Showing kindness by being helpful and hospitable; meeting physical needs; connecting people with the various care ministries of the Christian churches in the Bowie area; helping to build and restore broken relationships.
-Click here to visit our webpages about Care.
+Click here to visit our Care page.

 SHARE– Sharing your personal testimony and the hope and light that is within you in gentleness and with respect; having a discussion of the purpose of life and what the Bible says about life after death; inviting people to a church event or a Sunday church service.
-Click here to visit our webpages about Share.
+Click here to visit our Share page.

 What is the name of your next-door neighbor?